jfcloutier/karma_agency/notes/symbolic_cognitive_robotics.md

 * Beliefs are available to other CA's as _synthetic or latent_ and thus _novel_ perceptions
 * Beliefs are abduced predicates
   * needed to formulate a causal theory (latent)
-  * or needed to label significant perceptual trends (synthetic)
+  * or needed to label significant perceptual patterns (synthetic)
 * Beliefs have associated normativity (pleasant vs unpleasant vs indifferent beliefs) from ambient feelings
 * "Thin now" vs. "thick now" beliefs
   * Thin now beliefs are
     * unobserved but imagined/abduced properties/relations/objects to (causally) make sense of observations
   * Thick now beliefs are
-    * synthetic beliefs, induced from, and thus supported by, perceptual trends
+    * synthetic beliefs, induced from, and thus supported by, perceptual patterns such as detected trends

-### Perceptual trends support synthetic beliefs
+### Perceptual pattterns support synthetic beliefs

-* Perceptual trends (from the analysis of past perceptions) support synthetic beliefs
+* Perceptual patterns (from the analysis of past perceptions) support synthetic beliefs
-* A trend is about the relation or property of a given object
+* A pattern is about the relation or property of a given object or pairs of object, now or over time
   * A relation associates two objects
   * A property associates an object and a value from a defined domain of values
+* Detected patterns are
+  * count - an object has a kind of relation with N other objects
+  * more - there has been more of something than of something else in the current timeframe
+  * coincide - two or more umwelt beliefs are consistently co-occuring
+  * trend - the ordinal values of a property of an object is trending up or down or not at all

+TODO - HERE

 * A trend is itself given a value
   * a trend is either stable, unstable, up, down
     * `trend(<predicate name>(<object name>), <trend value>, <since>)`